benzkjy/MachineLearning/README.md

 # MachineLearning
-Study Machine Learning by myself
+Study Machine Learning by myself from www.superdatascience.com